 Step 1: Install Sheetgo

 Install Sheetgo here.
-Sign in with your Dropbox or Google account (soon: Onedrive).
+Sign in with your preferred account.

-Step 2: Choose your Excel as data source
+Step 2: Choose your Excel file as data source

 Once inside Sheetgo, click on Connect to create a new connection.
 Choose Excel as your data source.